TalHayun/Scientific-Calculator/README.md

 The monom class will be a class containing the following field:
   - head - head of a linked list of links, the list will be sorted by powers in descending order

+The class will contain the following methods:
+  - `__init__` Gets as a parameter a list containing tuples of two numeric members each.
+Within the tuple, the first item is the power and the second is the coefficient of the monomial

+    Incorrect input:
+    - The type's parameter isn't a list
+    - At least one of the elements of the list is not of tuple type
+    - At least one of the elements of the list is not of size 2
+    - The tuple's items are not numerical

+    Each incorrect input will be raised a valueError with a caption: `invalid polynomic initiation`.
+    An empty list is considered normal, a monomial with a coefficient of 0 will not be added to the linked list of the monomials.

+  - `__repr__` An opperation which returns a string representing the polynomial
+  - `rank` method that does not receive parameters in the call.
+This method returns the highest power of the polynomial (for a polynomial without monomials the power will be 0)
+  - `calculate_value` An operation that receives an X numeric value and returns the numerical value obtained from putting in a polynomial